welcome to joiner CAREERS

 • Clinching

-Depending on the welding engineers’ specific expertise, many projects listed on the platform for contract welding engineer jobs will introduce them to new client facilities located throughout the United States.
+Depending on the welding engineer’s specific expertise, many projects listed on the platform for contract welding engineer jobs will introduce them to new client facilities throughout the United States.
+View our open projects on our engineering service platform if you want a contract welding engineer job.

 WELDING SPECIFICATIONS

-Welding engineers oversee and design complex welding projects.
-A welding engineer must know how to read and interpret welding codes and client specifications to meet quality assurance requirements.
-In addition, a welding engineer is responsible for writing the welding procedure for any welding process in the manufacturing facility.
+Welding engineers oversee and design complex welding joints.
+To meet quality assurance requirements, a welding engineer must know how to read and interpret welding codes and client specifications.
+In addition, a welding engineer is responsible for writing the welding procedures for any welding process in the manufacturing facility.
+A contract weld engineer can help a client write welding procedure specifications (WPS), procedure qualification records (PQR), or welding procedure qualification records (WPQR).

 FILLER MATERIAL SELECTION

 The engineer must know which welding filler materials to use on each application.
-The welding engineer needs to know the base material, heat treatment, welding position, welding code or specification, and shielding gas used to select the best filler material for the welding process.
+The welding engineer needs to know the base material, heat treatment, welding position, welding code or specification, and shielding gas used to select the best filler metal for the welding process.
+Depending on the welding technology used, the thickness of the filler metal is also a critical factor that the weld engineer can help a client determine which is best for an application.

 WELDING EQUIPMENT PROGRAMMING

 Welding engineers must know how to program weld parameters in the weld controller and adjust the other weld setting in these welding systems.
 In addition, clients will use different welding equipment.
-Hence, as a contract weld engineer, it is important to learn how to adjust all of the welding functions when operating new welding technology for the first time.
+Hence, as a contract weld engineer, it is vital to learn how to adjust the main welding functions and minor welder settings when operating new welding technology for the first time.
+The benefit of having a contract weld engineer is they have seen multiple types of welding equipment on each welding project, so they are likely to know how to program the client’s equipment.

 ROBOT PROGRAMMING OR CONTROLS ENGINEERING EXPERIENCE

-It is important to learn other related jobs such as robot programming or controls engineering as a welding engineer.
+Learning other related jobs, such as robot programming or controls engineering, as a welding engineer is essential.
 Weld engineers work closely with industrial robots, so robot programming is a great skill to learn in the welding industry.
 In addition, welding engineers often provide technical support for controls engineers, so understanding how programmable logic control (PLC) works on the manufacturing floor is incredibly beneficial to the success of a project.

 WELD QUALITY

-A welding engineer must validate welds by either destructive or non-destructive testing methods.
+A welding engineer must validate welds by either destructive testing or non-destructive inspection methods.
 Working with a certified welding inspector will help with weld quality assurance during the manufacturing process.
+A welding inspector will validate the welding operations of the manufacturing process.

 WELD TRAINING

-Contract weld engineers may be asked to train the clients’ engineering staff or weld technicians.
-They may also be asked to train and qualify welders.
+Contract weld engineers may be asked to train the client’s engineering staff or weld technicians.
+They may also be asked to teach an organization’s welders; however, it is good to note that only a certified welding engineer or certified welding inspector can qualify welders.

-A welding engineer's salary can vary depending on specific job requirements and experience.
+A welding engineer's hourly rate can vary depending on specific job requirements and experience.

-The rates for welding engineer jobs vary per project and are dependent on their experience, technical welding skills required, and job location.
+The rates for welding jobs vary per project and depend on their experience, required technical welding skills, and job location.

-Want to learn more about weld engineering careers?
+Want to learn more about weld engineering jobs?

 WELD EQUIPMENT